scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 {% endtab %}
 {% endtabs %}

-Because those are defined as case classes---and they have built-in `unapply` methods---you can write a case-classes_1 expression like this:
+Because those are defined as case classes---and they have built-in `unapply` methods---you can write a match expression like this:

 {% tabs case-classes_7 class=tabs-scala-version %}
-{% tab 'Scala 2' for=case-classes_7 %}
+{% tab 'Scala 2' %}

 ```scala
 def getPrintableString(p: Person): String = p match {